Mining engineers apply their ranged science and technology skill set to extracting minerals from the earth, making it a multidisciplinary role

 Salaries tend to be considerably higher overseas.

 Salary levels also vary between employers and sectors.
 More demanding work locations, such as poor weather conditions and strict rules, may offer better salaries.
-Generally the more remote the area, the higher the allowance, with additional benefits such as housing and fly in/fly out.
+Generally the more remote the area the higher the allowance, with additional benefits such as housing and fly in/fly out work.
 Some companies provide performance-related pay schemes and additional benefits.

 Income figures are intended as a guide only.

-Hours of work tend to be long, particularly if you are based overseas.
+Hours of work tend to be long, particularly if you're based overseas.
 Mining engineers working overseas are likely to be on site for up to three months, followed by a period of two weeks' leave, which they can spend elsewhere.

 What to expect

 - While conditions on site can be challenging, the work itself is not excessively physically demanding.

 - Although self-employment is not an option, consultancy work is possible for those with experience in the industry and a good network of contacts.

 - The majority of jobs are based overseas, particularly South America, Australia and Africa.
 The UK does not offer many traditional mining engineering jobs but does have openings in related areas, such as tunnelling, quarrying and construction.

 - The need to travel to gain experience and develop a career is likely to affect individuals with family commitments.
 Many mining engineers build up their experience overseas and then either move back to the UK or emigrate permanently.